thepKz/instragram-image-downloader/Readme.md

 # Instagram Post Downloader
+- WARNING: PLEASE CAREFULLY TO USE THE APP, BECAUSE IT CAN MAKE YOU LOCK YOUR ACCOUNT (TEST with 150 posts and the IG was warning my account)
 ## Description
 A Python script to download Instagram posts by username or specific post links using the Instaloader library.